LatencyTDH/Mario-PCG/README.md

 ### Team Q (Undergrads): Sean Dai & Ore Asonibare

 This project uses the simulated annealing algorithm for procedural content generation of Mario levels.
 The function used to evaluate the quality of a generated level is based on a "funness" metric that the player assigns.
-A nonlinear regression model provided by the **scikit-learn** library then finds the function that best approximates the player's rating pattern.
-In particular, the nonlinear regression model uses a [support vector machine] (http://scikit-learn.org/stable/modules/svm.html#regression) with a radial basis function as its kernel.
-Hence, the game incorporates AI as a key element in the gaming experience, as the generated levels will be directly tailored to a player's unique preferences.
+In order to find the function that best approximates the player's rating pattern, the game builds a nonlinear regression model with algorithms provided by the **scikit-learn** library.
+In particular, the nonlinear regression model uses a [support vector machine] (http://scikit-learn.org/stable/modules/svm.html#regression) with a radial basis kernel function.
+Hence, the game incorporates AI as a key element in the gaming experience, as the generated levels will be directly tailored to a player's unique gaming preferences.

 In this project, the map generation approach I followed is a hybrid one that combines constructionist and randomized optimization techniques.
 That is, the constructionist approach first initializes a randomly generated map that is pieced